What Are High-Risk Business Loans (and Should I Get One?)

 The daily payments associated with MCAs can also be tough for companies with already-limited working capital.
 Look over your company’s financial statements and determine if you’ll be able to meet your existing obligations at 90% of your current monthly income.
 If that’s not feasible, you may want to consider an alternate form of funding.

 Invoice factoring is another transaction-based business funding option.
-Like MCAs, invoice factoring isn’t a loan situation, and is therefore not subject to the same laws and regulations as a traditional loan.
+Like MCAs, invoice factoring isn’t a loan, and is therefore not subject to the same laws and regulations as a loan.

 While MCAs involve selling a portion of debit and credit card sales, invoice factoring means selling a factoring company your unpaid invoices, or accounts receivable.